Nyasaland Volunteer Reserve: Chilembwe uprising

-The NVR were deployed during the Chilembwe uprising, a rebellion against colonial rule launched by African preacher John Chilembwe.
+The NVR were deployed during the Chilembwe uprising, a rebellion against British colonial rule launched by African preacher John Chilembwe.
 It began with an attack on the Bruce Estates at Magomero on 23 January 1915, apparently in an attempt to seize the NVR arsenal there, during which three European planters were killed.
 European civilians withdrew to fortified locations in Blantyre, Limbe, Zomba, Cholo, Mlanje and elsewhere while armed parties of the NVR, KAR, colonial police and civilians carried out patrols, some by motorcycle.

 One NVR member apparently escaped an attack by his servants when a plot was revealed by his junior pantry servant.
 The volunteer's cook, house and pantry servants were arrested and shot dead by an NVR firing party.
-Four rebels caught in Mandala were shot by a party of the NVR and other prisoners are known to have been subject to summary trial and execution.
-The Mikalongwe NVR section took a particularly active role in recriminatory attacks, being described as acting like a Wild West posse, though around 100 KAR soldiers were also involved.
-There was widespread burning of the houses of Africans.
-An NVR volunteer named Casson is noted for his attempts to stop the recriminatory attacks.
+Four rebels caught in Mandala were summarily executed by a detachment of the NVR and other prisoners are known to have been subject to summary executions.
+The Mikalongwe NVR section took a particularly active role in recriminatory attacks, being described as acting like a posse on the American frontier, though around 100 KAR soldiers were also involved in such activities.
+There was widespread burning of African-owned houses.
+An NVR member named Casson was noted for his attempts to stop the recriminatory attacks.

-A part of the NVR captured Chilembwe's mission at Mbombwe on 26 January 1915 and blew up Chilembwe's church.
+A detachment of the NVR captured Chilembwe's mission at Mbombwe on 26 January 1915 and blew up Chilembwe's church.
 Chilembwe was shot dead by a police patrol on 3 February and the uprising ceases by 6 February.
 Those NVR men involved in suppressing the Chilembwe Uprising received the Africa General Service Medal with the "Nyasaland 1915" clasp.